ceford/cefjdemos-data-jdm-help-en/articles/privacy/privacy-review-information-request.md

 - **Email** The email address of the individual owning the information being requested
 - **Status** The status of the information request
-    - Invalid.
-The information request has been invalidated by a Super User.
+    - *Invalid* The information request has been invalidated by a Super User.
-    - Pending.
-The user hasn't yet confirmed their information request.
+    - *Pending* The user hasn't yet confirmed their information request.
-    - Confirmed.
-The user has confirmed their information request.
+    - *Confirmed* The user has confirmed their information request.
-    - Completed.
-The information request has been completed by a Super User.
+    - *Completed* The information request has been completed by a Super User.
 - **Request Type** Export or Remove.
 - **Date Requested** Date and time when the information request was created.